Cloud-Foundations/keymaster/docs/external-signers/README.md

 Generate an P384 key:
 > ykman piv keys generate -a ECCP384 9a -

+If you already have a key generated, you can use the export sub-sub-command to display the public key:
+> ykman piv keys export 9a -

 #### Configuration

-The yubikey configuraiton is defined as a URL.
-Where the hostname is the yubikey serial number, the username is the public key (PKIX DER [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1), but base64url encoded), and the password is the yubikey PIN.
+The yubikey configuraiton is defined as a URL; where the hostname is the yubikey serial number, the username is the public key (PKIX DER [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1), but base64url encoded), and the password is the yubikey PIN.
 The type is "yubipiv"